drekka/Alchemic/README.md

 ```

 The `AcInitiailizer(...)` macro tells Alchemic that when it needs to create an instance of MyClass, it should use the `initWithOtherObject:` initializer.
 The first argument to this macro is required and specifies the initializer selector.
 After that is a series of `AcArg(...)` macros which define where to get the value for each argument that the selector has.

+`AcInitializer(...)` takes all the same macros that can be used with `AcRegister(...)` to define various attributes of the instance that will be created.
+In fact, there is no need to use `AcRegister(...)` at all as the arguments for it will be ignored when there is an `AcInitializer(...)` macro present.

 ### AcArg(type, search-criteria, ...)